 Bye Bye Belly Juice is a weight loss product sold on Etsy and a few online retailers.
 The Etsy shop selling this product is called “KWUSpa” and they describe their product as possessing the ability to “flatten your belly, get rid of toxins, speed up metabolism…without strict dieting.”

-In this article we’ll answer these questions and more as we review the ingredients in Bye Bye Belly Juice and give our take on whether the product is likely to be effective.
-We’ll highlight some consumer safety issues we have with this product, and share a popular animated video on misconceptions about juice cleanses.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Bye Bye Belly Juice based on clinical studies to give our take on whether the product is likely or not to be effective for weight loss.

 Ingredient Safety Issues